AGENTS.md

 - `Providers` seeds `activeConfigs` WITHOUT reading `window.matchMedia` in the `useState` initializer so the server and client produce the same initial render; the mount `useEffect` reconciles the real `prefers-color-scheme`.
 Do not "fix" the first-paint theme by moving the media query into the initializer.

-- `NavigationMenuItem.themeAction` is a serializable stand-in for `onClick`: server components pass menu items across the RSC boundary (`app/login/page.tsx` → `IslandScene`) where a function would not serialize, so theme items carry this token and the client-side dropdown assemblers map it to `Utilities.setTheme` via `resolveNavigationItems`.
+- `NavigationMenuItem.themeAction` and `authAction` are serializable stand-ins for `onClick`: `DOCUMENT_NAVIGATION_ITEMS` is a static array shared by server and client consumers, where a function would not serialize, so action items carry a token and the client-side dropdown assemblers map it to behaviour via `resolveNavigationItems` (`themeAction` → `Utilities.setTheme`; `authAction: 'sign-out'` → cookie-aware Sign Out / Home).
 New action-like items must follow the same token pattern, not a callback.

 - `getCSSVariableColor` (`theme-colors.ts`) resolves a CSS variable through a temporary DOM element and `getComputedStyle(...).color` so oklch, hsl, and rgb variable values all normalise to the `rgb(...)` string form; reading the raw variable text instead would hand `THREE.Color` an oklch string it cannot parse.